LGBTQ+ Intentional Communities

-Charlie Lake LGBTQ House in BC is posted as a forming community.
+Charlie Lake LGBTQ House in BC posted as a forming community at ic.org.

 The Supernuclear blog has tips and stories about living with a group of friends in over-priced big city apartments.
 If you’re hankering for the open road instead, here’s an idea: LGBTQ+ Van life meetup.

-Here is a practical description of how to find and modify a rented or purchased house to create and invite renters into a shared-residence IC.
+This practical description of how to find and modify a rented or purchased house can help you create and invite renters into a shared-residence IC.